cheat-engine/cheat-engine/Cheat Engine/Release/readme.txt

 Removed the question if you want a new scan.
 (You must now click on new scan yourself) Added GlobalAlloc to the autoassembler
-The dissect structure window can now be opened multiple times (for comparison) The main ce window now has a menu (can be disabled in settings if you don't like it) The processlist can now show process icons. (could be slow, so can be disabled in settings) The settings window has been changed from tabs to a list
+The dissect structure window can now be opened multiple times (for comparison) Structures are now saved in the cheat table
+The main ce window now has a menu (can be disabled in settings if you don't like it) The processlist can now show process icons. (could be slow, so can be disabled in settings) The settings window has been changed from tabs to a list